waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokecenter2F (Cherrygrove City):** This floor is dedicated to link features (Trade Machine, Battle Machine, Time Capsule).
 All services are currently unavailable, making the entire floor a dead end for now.

 ## Untested Assumptions
 - MR. POKEMON's house is located on Route 30 itself, not a connecting route.
-(About to be tested)
+(Tested and confirmed)

 ## Corrected Misunderstandings
 - The 'Poké Ball machine' in Elm's lab was a hallucination.
 - Hallucinated a warp at (9, 35) on Route 30.
 There is no warp there.
+- Hallucinated a warp at (13, 9) on Route 30.
+The actual house entrance is at (17, 5).

 ## My Tools & Agents